okjuan/virtual.book/_posts/2021-12-13-there-will-be-blood.md

 layout: post
 title: There Will Be Blood (2007)
 permalink: /there-will-be-blood
-tags: reviews movies writing paul-thomas-anderson biblical acting
+tags: reviews movies writing biblical acting

 ---